n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.code.md

 Add your custom code.

-* **Execute**: code that uses the main node input and output connections.
+* **Execute**: like n8n's Code node.
+This takes input data from the workflow, processes it, and returns it as the node output.
+This mode requires a main input and output.
 You must create these connections in **Inputs** and **Outputs**.
-* **SupplyData**: code that uses an output other than the main connector.
+* **SupplyData**: for fetching data into the workflow from an external source.
+This uses an output other than the main connector.

+You can't load built-in or external modules in this node.
+[TODO confirm]

 ### Inputs

 Choose the input types.

 The main input is the normal connector found in all n8n workflows.
+If you have a main input and output set in the node, **Execute** is required.

 ### Outputs

+Choose the input types.

+The main output is the normal connector found in all n8n workflows.
+If you have a main input and output set in the node, **Execute** is required.

 ## Related resources

 <!--
 View [example workflows and related content](https://n8n.io/integrations/langchain/){:target=_blank .external-link} on n8n's website.
 -->

 --8<-- "_snippets/integrations/builtin/cluster-nodes/langchain-overview-link.md"